Chamberlain University Online Nurse Practitioner Programs – FNP, AGNP, PMHNP

 What to Expect from the Chamberlain University Online Nurse Practitioner Programs

 Admission Requirements: Applicants to the College of Nursing & Public Health at Chamberlain University must hold an unencumbered RN license in their approved state of practice.
-Online applications must include an application fee, official transcripts, an admissions essay, and two letters of recommendation.
+Online applications must include an application fee and must include official transcripts.
 All nursing applicants must show proof of a current, unencumbered RN license.

 International students must also provide proof of English language proficiency, and transcripts evaluated by the National Association of Credential Evaluation Services, Inc. (NACES).